 Personal Branding Photography injects personality into your brand through imagery.
 For many serviced based businesses, freelancers, and creative entrepreneurs personal brand photography is preferable over corporate formal photos.
 They will typically hire a professional photographer (like me!) to work with.

 There are heaps of benefits when working with a professional photographer, but I recognize that not everyone is able to.

 If you’re not in a position to hire a pro for whatever reason, I’ve put together some tips on how to take your own personal branding photos.
-And if you want to dive even deeper into this, I’ve got a whole online course about it.

 Tell a story